cirlabs/calvin/README.md

 The requirements, plus:
 https://github.com/padelt/temper-python

-You will probably need to do the part about "USB device permissions"
+You will probably need to do the part about "USB device permissions".

+Also: From the online documentation for the TEMPer1 drivers:

+"It must be connect to the computer to start working." ("It" in this case being the thermometer.)

 Things you should set in settings_local.py to use it with Gmail:
 ```